BMW motorcycle battery testing, removal, trickle charging, and jump-starting.

 Most systems have a voltage regulator that can be adjusted.
-BMW’s up to the solid state can be adjusted and maybe those too.
+BMW’s up to the solid-state can be adjusted, and maybe those too.
 The /5 should read about 14.1 to 14.2 volts.
 Under 14.0 volts and the battery will be found to be undercharged.

 3. The voltage under load.
 This is the voltage measured while the battery is under some stated load for a specified length of time.
-This is a real test of the batteries capacity.
+This is a real test of the battery’s capacity.
 This is called a load test.

 The new BMW motorcycle battery charger

-Jump starting a motorcycle from a car
+Jump-starting a motorcycle from a car

-At first it may seem that a car system is too big to jump a much smaller motorcycle.
-If you had the largest 12 volt vehicle system in the world, it would be OK to jump the smallest 12 volt system in the world.
+At first, it may seem that a car system is too big to jump a much smaller motorcycle.
+If you had the largest 12-volt vehicle system in the world, it would be OK to jump the smallest 12-volt system in the world.
 If the voltages are nearly equal, then there is no problem in theory.
-One must protect from an explosion as mentioned above.
+One must protect from an explosion, as mentioned above.

-Grease the terminals on your BMW motorcycle battery, coil connections and other items
+Grease the terminals on your BMW motorcycle battery, coil connections, and other items

 The comment was made that the grease for battery terminals has some resistance.
 It is an insulator, so it seems to make sense.
 That easily hides the fact that it still should be used between the terminals.

 These are properly greased terminals in a cellular telephone (radio station) site.
 The key is for size reference.
 See the bead of light brown grease that has squeezed out and around the terminals?
-If you look closely you can also see the upper part of the terminal where the black cable goes into the terminal.
-Look just below the crimp and you can see a “window” or hole in the terminal.
+If you look closely, you can also see the upper part of the terminal where the black cable goes into the terminal.
+Look just below the crimp, and you can see a “window” or hole in the terminal.
 You can see some grease squeezed out through the hole.
-That is for me, the inspector, to be able to determined that the cable was fully greased before the terminal was crimped.
+That is for me, the inspector, to be able to determine that the cable was fully greased before the terminal was crimped.
 All copper wire should be greased before the terminal is crimped.

 How do we use this knowledge on our BMW motorcycle batteries?

 I suspect that we have all seen this under the hood of a car.
 Grease won’t prevent the leak, but it may prevent the same corrosion from deteriorating the connections.
 The molded battery cable terminals are the best ones, but sometimes we are stuck with using a “universal” cable connector.
 If it is the crimp type, then it is best if you solder it rather than crimp it.
 If soldering isn’t an option, then use grease liberally on the wire before crimping.
-At that point it is best if you further protect the terminal by using some shrink tubing on the connection to help keep any acid or water out.
+At that point, it is best if you further protect the terminal by using some shrink tubing on the connection to help keep acid or water out.

-A squirt of WD 40 or other lube in the handlebar switches once a year and you will reduce that corrosion too.
-They fail from the water/rain.
+A squirt of new “WD 40 with Silicone” or other lube in the handlebar switches once a year, and you will reduce that corrosion too.
+They fail from the rainwater.

-For charging system diagnosis, go to the well written article by Buchanan.
+For charging system diagnosis, go to the well-written article by Buchanan.